 Provision of sister/mirror programs can be counted towards the total

-A cohort is a batch of entrepreneures, not merely one or two
+A cohort is a batch of entrepreneures, not merely two or three

 TIP: When you win entry into an accelerator, be sure to notify them of the holding / ESIC company you will use for fundraising.
 ESIC status does not attach to individuals, business names or brands.
 You need to formally recognise the company as the subject of the accelerator program.

-TIP: Programs that are as rigourous as the Principals Based Test are more likely to apply than programs simply looking for viable business prospects (the I, in ESIC stands for innovation).
+TIP: Programs that are as rigorous as the Principals Based Test are more likely to apply than programs simply looking for viable business prospects (the I, in ESIC stands for innovation).

-TIP: Independent investment by the accelerator program can count towards the $50,000 50 points
+TIP: Independent investment of $50,000 by the accelerator program can add 50 points 100 points test

-TIP: If your ESIC is unsure of its accerator status for points, it can qualify by other points, or alternately via the principals based criteria or ATO applicatoin process
+TIP: If your ESIC is unsure of its accelerator status for points, it can qualify by other points, or alternately via the principals based criteria or ATO application process

 We are keen to grow our listing, ether by assessing ESIC's undertaking a program or by referral to the programs itself.
 If you know some, feel free to drop us a line.
 It's worth 50 points towards qualification and plenty of love from your fellow startups and investors alike.